 #7:Campus Benefits: Access to library/gym, bookstore discounts, seminars/lifelong ed. lifetime email, etc.

 Our Methods: A Caveat

 This research compiles responses from alumni relations professionals (over 500 respondent institutions in all), from all sizes and types of alumni organizations.
 Large alumni organizations, for example, rate their programs and benefits much differently than smaller organizations.

 However, these are quantitative results, not qualitative.
 We did not ask about programs and that may work well to attract a targeted audience.
-By that I mean some programs may not be widely popular, but can attract alumni that have a greater capacity to give of their time, talents and treasure.
-We are only measuring the popularity of programs and benefits based their capacity to attract the largest audience.
+By that I mean some programs may not be widely popular but can attract alumni that have a greater capacity to give of their time, talents, and treasure.
+We are only measuring the popularity of programs and benefits based on their capacity to attract the largest audience.